"That lady should move on": Video of Alexx Ekubo and IK Ogbonna stirs reactions

 - Alexx Ekubo has been in the news for a while now, following the drama between him and his ex-fiancée Fancy Acholonu

-- Despite the heated drama with the twists and turns, the actor refused to issue a statement of spill revelations like Fancy
+- Despite the heated drama with the twists and turns, the actor refused to issue a statement or spill revelations like Fancy

 - A video of Ekubo and his best friend/colleague IK Ogbonna having fun has sparked different reactions on social media